Pfc. Hubert Oris Brewer

 Hubert's POW detachment was scheduled to sail on the Hokusen Maru which was ready to sail.
 Since the entire detachment had not arrived, the Japanese switched his detachment with another detachment which was ready to board its ship.

-Of the 1803 men on the Arisan Maru, only nine survived the sinking.
+Of the nearly 1775 men on the Arisan Maru, only nine survived the sinking.
 Of the survivors, only eight survived the war.
 Pfc.
 Hubert O. Brewer was not one of them.

 Since he died at sea, Pfc.
 Hurbert O. Brewer's name appears on the Tablets of the Missing at the American Military Cemetery outside Manila.